qui3xote/ottopyscript/README.md

 and multiple scripts can be included in a single file by terminating each one with a semi-colon.

-_Future release_: In addition standard HomeAssistant entities, OttoScript will support area-based entity shorthand.
-For example, `TURN ON porch.lights` will turn on all the lights in the porch area.

 ### Scalability
-OttoScript is designed to scale to highly complex automations and offers features for power users such as:
+OttoScript is designed to scale to complex automations and offers features for power users such as:
 - compound IF statements ('if sun is down and porch.lights != 'on')
 - CASE Statement
-- variable assignment ('set @color = 'red')
+- variable assignment ('@color = 'red')

-_Future Release_:
-- Advanced logic (FOR loops)
-- user-defined functions for frequently used code
-- Ability to call pyscript functions directly from OttoScripts

 ## Installation